Dataset Condensation with Distribution Matching: Methodology

 \subsection{Discussion}

 \paragraph{Randomly Initialized Networks.} The family of embedding functions $\psi_{\bvartheta}$ can be designed in different ways.
 Here we use a deep neural network with different random initializations rather than sampling its parameters from a set of pre-trained networks which is more computationally expensive to obtain.
-We also experimentally validate that our random initialization strategy produces better or comparable results with the more expensive strategy of using pre-trained networks in \Cref{sec:exp}.
-However, one may still question why randomly initialized networks provide meaningful embeddings for the real data distribution.
+We experimentally validate that our random initialization strategy produces better or comparable results with the more expensive strategy of using pretrained networks in \Cref{sec:different_distribution}.
+However, one may still question why randomly initialized networks provide meaningful embeddings for distribution matching.
 Here we list two reasons based on the observations from previous work.
-First randomly initialized networks are reported to produce powerful representations for multiple computer vision tasks \cite{saxe2011random, cao2018review, amid2022learning}.
+First, randomly initialized networks are reported to produce powerful representations for multiple computer vision tasks \cite{saxe2011random, cao2018review, amid2022learning}.
 Second, such random networks are showed to perform a distance-preserving embedding of the data, \ie smaller distances between samples of same class and larger distances across samples of different classes \cite{giryes2016deep}.
+In addition, the combination of many weak embeddings provides a complete interpretation of the inputs.

-\paragraph{Connection to Gradient Matching.} While we compute features through a deep neural network over the real and synthetic image batches and then match the mean features, \citet{zhao2021DC} compute the gradients of network weights over the two batches and then match mean gradients.
+\paragraph{Connection to Gradient Matching.} While we match the mean features of the real and synthetic image batches, Zhao \emph{et al.} \cite{zhao2021DC} match the mean gradients of network weights over the two batches.
 We find that, given a batch of data from the same class, the mean gradient vector w.r.t. each output neuron in the last layer of a network is equivalent to a weighted mean of features where the weights are a function of classification probabilities predicted by the network and proportional to the distance between prediction and ground-truth.
-In other words, while our method weighs each feature equally, \citet{zhao2021DC} assign larger weights to the samples whose predictions are inaccurate.
+In other words, while our method weighs each feature equally, Zhao \emph{et al.} \cite{zhao2021DC} assign larger weights to samples whose predictions are inaccurate.
 Note that these weights dynamically vary for different networks and training iterations.
 We provide the derivation in the appendix.